Don't miss the Iowa Youth Institute at Iowa State University - Monday, April 27, 2015!

 - The student/s will then write about global food security issues in a developing country. *Note: It is important for planning purposes to keep Jacob Hunter

 - Your school then selects the one student to represent your school as its Borlaug Scholar.

 - Every school is guaranteed one spot.
 More spots will be available for schools after the deadline as space allows.

 - The additional spots will be allocated based on the number of students participating at the local school level.

-- Submit the student’s paper no later than March 27 using the link in the above, right-hand sidebar.
+- Submit the student’s paper using the link in the above, right-hand sidebar.

 FREQUENTLY ASKED QUESTIONS